BBC BASIC: BBC Micro

 The full version list is available here:

 BASIC I, the original version, was shipped on early BBC Micros.

 BASIC II was used on the Acorn Electron and BBC Micros shipped after 1982, including the Model B. It added the OPENUP and OSCLI keywords, along with offset assembly and bug fixes.

-BASIC III, was produced in both a UK version and a United States market version for Acorn's abortive attempt to enter the cross-Atlantic computer market.
+BASIC III was produced in both a UK version and a United States market version for Acorn's abortive attempt to enter the cross-Atlantic computer market.
 Apart from a few bug fixes, the only change from BASIC II was that the COLOUR command could also be spelled COLOR: regardless of which was input, the UK version always listed it as COLOUR, the US version as COLOR.
 The main place that BASIC III can be found is as the HI-BASIC version for the external second processor.

 BASIC IV, also known as CMOS BASIC, available on the BBC Master machines, was changed to use the new instructions available in the 65SC12 processor, reducing the size of the code and therefore allowing the inclusion of LIST IF, EXT# as a statement, EDIT, TIME$, ON PROC, | in VDU statements and faster floating point.
 Bug fixes were again included.

-BASIC IV(1986) was a further improvement to BASIC IV, and was included on the Master Compact machine.
+BASIC IV (1986) was a further improvement to BASIC IV, and was included on the Master Compact machine.
 The version of BASIC on the Compact included re-coded mathematical routines, said to provide a 30% speed increase over the version included in the rest of the Master series.

-HI-BASIC: this was available in two versions, the first based on BASIC III, and the second based on BASIC IV.
-Both were built to run from a higher address (&B800) on the second processor, rather than the usual &8000 address on the BBC B. This allowed more program space to be available on either the external or internal 6502 Second Processors.
-A version was introduced to support a second Zilog Z80 processor.
+HI-BASIC was available in two versions, the first based on BASIC III, and the second based on BASIC IV.
+Both were built to run from a higher address (&B800) on the second processor, rather than the usual &8000 address on the BBC B. This allowed more program space to be available on either the external or internal 6502 second processors.
+A version was introduced to support a Zilog Z80 second processor.

-Another version of BBC BASIC, called BAS128, was supplied on tape and disc with the BBC Master and Master Compact; it loaded into main RAM and used the 64 kB of Sideways RAM for user programs.
+Another version of BBC BASIC, called BAS128, was supplied on tape and disc with the BBC Master and Master Compact; it loaded into main RAM and used the 64 KB of Sideways RAM for user programs.
 This provided support for much larger programs at the cost of being a lot slower than the normal ROM-based version.

 The interpreter can deal with both BASIC and 6502 assembly language, which can be included between the [ and ] characters.
 This contributed to the system's popularity with industrial and research engineers.